 While the flying platforms and jeeps had some advantages, they were not successful.
 The idea dies hard, however, with work more recently performed on drones in a flying platform configuration, and on piloted flying platforms for civil and recreational use -- with most of these exercises also proving dead ends.
 This document outlines the history of the flying platforms and jeeps.

 * The flying platforms grew out of research conduction by the US National Advisory Committee on Aeronautics (NACA, the main precursor of the National Aeronautics & Space Administration / NASA) in the early 1950s on the feasibility of one-man flying platforms for combat use.
 The tests involved pilots "flying" tethered platforms, at first lifted by compressed air, and then by rotors.

-The concepts investigated in the tests were based on thinking by NACA engineer Charles H. Zimmerman, who proposed that if the rotors of a helicopter were placed on the bottom of the aircraft, a pilot would be able to steer it just by shifting his or her weight, a concept Zimmerman called "kinesthetic control".
+The concepts investigated in the tests were based on thinking by NACA engineer Charles H. Zimmerman, who proposed that if the rotors of a helicopter were placed on the bottom of the aircraft, a pilot would be able to steer it just by shifting weight, a concept Zimmerman called "kinesthetic control".
 It was hoped that kinesthetic control would allow a pilot to fly such platforms with little training.
 The tests demonstrated the technical validity of the concept.
 The NACA results were released to the public, resulting in flying platform prototypes from three companies: de Lackner, Bensen, and Hiller.